hyperspy/hyperspy/doc/user_guide/io.rst

   The underlying method of downsampling is unchangeable: sum.
 Differently than ``block_reduce`` from skimage.measure it is memory efficient (does not creates intermediate arrays, works inplace).
-- ``cutoff_at_kV`` : if set (can be None, int, float (kV), one of 'auto' or 'lowest_constraint') can be used either to crop or enlarge energy (or number of channels) range at max values.
+- ``cutoff_at_kV`` : if set (can be None, int, float (kV), one of 'zealous' or 'auto') can be used either to crop or enlarge energy (or number of channels) range at max values.
 It can be used to conserve memory or enlarge the range if needed to mach the size of other file.
 Default value is None (which does not influence size).
 Numerical values should be in kV.
-  "auto" truncates to the last non zero channel (should not be used for stacks, as low beam current EDS can have different last non zero channel per slice).
+  'zealous' truncates to the last non zero channel (this option should not be used for stacks, as low beam current EDS can have different last non zero channel per slice). 'auto' truncates channels to SEM/TEM acceleration voltage or energy at last channel, depending which is smaller.
-  "lowest_constraint" truncates channels to SEM/TEM acceleration voltage or energy at last channel, depending which is smaller (should be used only if X-Rays were generated using electron beam).
+  In case the hv info is not there or hv is off (0 kV) then it fallbacks to full channel range.

 Example of loading reduced (downsampled, and with energy range cropped) "spectrum only" data from bcf (original shape: 80keV EDS range (4096 channels),